plurpio/ametrine/readme.md

 </div>

 ## configuration
-To run ametrine run the command `ametrine`
+To run ametrine use the command `ametrine`
-Running that will automatically put configuration files in `$HOME/.config/ametrine/`, main configuration contains documentation to help you.
+Running that will automatically put configuration files in `$HOME/.config/ametrine/`, configuration files have documentation embedded into the file. <br><br>

-Your theme folder defined in `$HOME/.config/ametrine/config.yaml` should contain themes seperated into folders, go into/create a theme folder and run `ametrine theme config >>> config.yaml` to make a theme-specific configuration file.
+Your theme folder defined in `$HOME/.config/ametrine/config.yaml`, it should contain themes that are seperated into folders.
+Create a theme folder and run `ametrine theme config >>> config.yaml` to make a theme-specific configuration file.
 All other files that are not `config.yaml` will be symlinked from your home directory when running `ametrine change THEME`.

 ## cli
 `ametrine` main command <br>